Click here for a printable overview.

 CONSUMER DEMAND for local grains, whole grain products, and alternative and gluten-free grains has increased tremendously over the past few years.
 Farmers and processors have been responding with expanded and diversified plantings, differentiated products, and efforts to develop new supply-chains.
 Still, developing localized markets west of the Cascade Mountains is not easy as the Pacific Northwest grain economy is focused on a small set of market classes (e.g. soft white wheat) produced mainly east of the mountains for export to international and national markets.
 A primary challenge is the lack of critical handling and processing infrastructure, which has been moved, dismantled, or repurposed for non‐ agricultural uses.
 Also, the generational knowledge of growing grain has been lost in many corners of our region.

 This conference is presented by the Washington State University in partnership with Oregon State University.
-It was organized in response to the growing interest in revitalizing the regional grain economy, and the conference augments the efforts of the Kneading Conference West held at WSU Mount Vernon.
+It was organized in response to the growing interest in revitalizing the regional grain economy, and the conference augments the efforts of The Grain Gathering held at WSU Mount Vernon.
 Learn more about Washington State University’s Agriculture Programs.